-&lt;sup>14 The award goes to those who bought or sold during the class period at the expense of longer term investors who did not trade during the fraud period.
-Because SFCA award are paid by defendant companies, the award is paid in effect by the stockholders of the defendant company.
+10 Thus, the award goes to those who bought or sold during the class period at the expense of longer term investors who did not trade during the fraud period.
+Again, many commentators have noted that because SFCA awards are paid almost entirely by the defendant companies, the award is paid in effect by the stockholders of the defendant company.
 See, e.g., Donald C. Langevoort, Capping Damages for Open-Market Securities Fraud, 38 Ariz.
 L. Rev. 639 (1996).
-Even if a large part of the award is paid by accountants or attorneys or other agents or insurance companies, presumably, these costs are ultimately borne by the company, through higher professional fees and insurance premiums, although such costs may be spread through the market.
+Typically, a large part of the award is paid by insurance or by the accountants or attorneys or other agents of the company or by the insurance companies that cover them.
+Presumably, these costs are ultimately borne by the company, however, through higher insurance premiums and professional fees, although such costs may be spread through the market.